huseyingulec/numerical-computing/README.md

 ![](questions/linearsystems2/linear2-1.jpg "Linear2 Q1")

-In this question, it is asked to find the coefficients of the regression line, which means its degree is 1.
-We will define our x and y values, then we will use `polyfit` function.
+In this question, it is asked to find the coefficients of the regression line.
+Since it is a line, its degree is 1.
+In the code, we will define our x and y values, then we will use `polyfit` function.

 ```
 clear all